Seesaw-7/stuff/README.md

 When you are not sure how to recurse for a tree problem, use scratch paper..

+### 124 Binary Tree Maximum Path Sum

+- My sol is to return (max_continue, max_discontinue). returning max_continue that the parent node can further stretch the value, returnign max_discontinue that the parent node cannot add its own value on.

+- But we can just use a global varaible to hold the max_discontinue, and no need to return it (but i think to create a global variable like this is not a very safe idea).

+### 173 Binary Search Tree Iterator

+- Use stack for iterative in-order/pre-order/post-order traversal

 ## Graphs

 ### 45 Jump Game II